sangillee/CBSr/README.md

 function approximation tool given the right constraints.
 The CBS package provides a method to calculate the y value
 from a x value given an appropriately constrained CBS curve.
 It then uses this method to approximate latent utility
 functions in intertemporal choice and risky choice data.

+Please use the package on CRAN as it is the latest stable build.

 PsyArXiv : Lee, Glaze, Bradlow, Kable, (2019) <https://doi.org/10.31234/osf.io/2ugwr>.
 CRAN: https://cran.r-project.org/web/packages/CBSr